Hospital and Nursing Home Profiles

 Hospital Owner: Voluntary non-profit - Private

-Emergency Services: No
+Emergency Services: Yes

 Type: Swing Bed Hospitals